It was Richard Mullin who said ‘The only man I envy is the man who has not yet been to Africa – for he has so much to

 Other significant water experiences include Mokoro or dugout canoe trips in the Okavango Delta.
 Known as ‘the jewel of the Kalahari’, this is on every safari enthusiast’s wish list and when you get there, you know exactly why.
-The unique oasis and important wetlands is home to 2500 species of plants, 65 of fish, 20 herbivores and their predators and more than 450 species of birds.
+The unique oasis and important wetlands is home to 2500 species of plants, 65 fish, 20 herbivores and their predators and more than 450 species of birds.

 Did you know?
 There are 54 recognised States in Africa; of them all but 15 have shorelines.

 People and Culture

 The African culture is so rich and diverse that it not only changes from one country to another, but the individual countries themselves are made up of numerous different tribes and ethnic groups.
 Art, music, food and oral literature are used in preserving tradition and the different tribes take pride in their distinct customs.

 Among the most famed is the Masai in Kenya, the Owahimbas in Northern Nambia, the Zulus of South Africa’s KwaZulu Natal and the traditionally nomadic San Bushmen that have always been called the Kalahari home and left their mark of their history on rocky overhangs.
 Cities such as Cape Town and Johannesburg are cosmopolitan and Westernized, yet the distinct feel of Africa is ever-present in the people that inhabit them.

 Did you know?
 Traditionally the Masai wear red to stand out in the bush as a precaution against wild animals?